cjenco02/cdt-red/README.md

 Deploy the Payload:

-Place the compiled payload in the desired directory (e.g., C:\RedTeam\).
+-Place the compiled payload in the desired directory (e.g., C:\RedTeam\).

-Ensure the path in your PowerShell persistence script points to this executable.
+-Ensure the path in your PowerShell persistence script points to this executable.

 Test the Reverse Shell:

-Set up a listener on your controlled server.
+-Set up a listener on your controlled server.
 For example, using Netcat:

     nc -lvnp 4444

-Log off and log back on (or restart) the target machine to trigger the persistence mechanism.
+-Log off and log back on (or restart) the target machine to trigger the persistence mechanism.

-Once the payload executes, it will connect back to your listener and you should receive a reverse shell.
+-Once the payload executes, it will connect back to your listener and you should receive a reverse shell.